 TAYLOR, Michael Thomas

-LCpl.
-Taylor, Charlie Company, was killed during an exchange of fire with insurgent forces in the Sangin district of Helmand province.
+Lance Corporal Michael Taylor, Charlie Company, died during an exchange of fire with insurgent forces in the Sangin district of Helmand province.
 He was manning one of the sangars in the patrol base when the incident occurred.

 Micahel Taylor joined the Royal Marines on 26 April 2004.
 After passing for duty as a Royal Marines Commando he joined 45 Commando, based in Arbroath, Scotland.
 During his first draft he took the opportunity to serve with Naval Party Iraq as part of the Operation TELIC Force Protection Team before returning to 45 Commando in January 2007.
 A second draft saw him remain in Scotland while he served with the Fleet Protection Group Royal Marines until January 2009.
 On completion of this draft he specialised within the anti-tank branch, qualifying as a Heavy Weapons (Class 3) Marine.
 Returning to 45 Commando he subsequently deployed on Operation HERRICK 9, serving in Kajaki with Victor Company.

 From 45 Commando he joined Charlie Company, 40 Commando Royal Marines, in November 2009, and immediately began Mission Specific Training for Operation HERRICK 12.
 Quickly promoting to Lance Corporal he deployed to Sangin, Afghanistan, in March 2010, where he was based.
 Charlie Company has been responsible for the security around the Sangin area and has conducted dozens of patrols in support of the local nationals.
 [Source: MOD].

 Add your information